jtttl/maes/README.md

 # Why microservice

 1. Breaking your monolithic application into services, which are then loosely connected via APIs.
-This allows for improved scalability, better fault isolation, and faster time to market.
+This allows for improved scalability, better fault isolation, and faster time to market;
-2. Easy for Two-Pizza Development Teams.
+2. Easy for two-pizza development teams;
+3. For embedded system or embedded devices, the communication is easily between your services in your device or amoung your devices;
+4. Hope you will love maes;